What Do Silverfish Look Like?

 Silverfish are shaped like a teardrop.
 They grow from the moment they hatch from their egg to an adult without any obvious changes in appearance other than size.
-They are about 12 to 19 mm long and can be white, blue, brown, or – as the name suggests, silver.
-There are three long bristles on the rear of silverfish.
+They are about 12 to 19 mm long and can be white, blue, brown, or – as their name suggests, silver.
+Silverfish have three long bristles located on the rear end of their body.

-Silverfish will eat anything with sugar or starch contact.
-They can eat your shampoo, the glue holding your books together, clothing, other insects, cellulose from wood, and even your own food that hasn’t been opened yet.
+When they find their way inside your home, silverfish will eat just about anything with sugar or starch content.
+This means they can eat your shampoo, the glue holding your books together, your clothing, other insects, cellulose from wood, and even your own food items that haven’t been opened yet.

 Silverfish do not carry or spread diseases and do not bite people.
-They are nocturnal so you are most likely to spot them at night, if at all.
-You could have an infestation of silverfish for a long time before you even know it, because they are so secretive and stay hidden.
+They are nocturnal so you are most likely to spot them during the nighttime, if at all.
+You could have an infestation of silverfish for a long time before you even know about it, because they are so secretive and like to remain hidden as much as possible.
 Silverfish reproduce quickly though, so you could end up with a large infestation of the pests before you realize they’re in your home.

 While they are not harmful to humans, they do have destructive feeding habits and can damage clothing, books, and wallpaper.

 DIY techniques like cinnamon will repel silverfish from the area that you place the cinnamon, but it won’t kill the insects or the eggs.
 To eliminate a silverfish infestation, you need to both eliminate the existing insects and the eggs.
 Most people find do it yourself methods ineffective in completely removing silverfish from their home, and need to call the professional pest control team at Innovative Pest Control for assistance.

 Silverfish Prevention Tips